Kaizen86/Python-Discord-Bot/README.md

 # Wheatley Discord Bot
 This is a Discord bot I made in Python.
+The bot is designed to run on Linux and won't work properly on Windows.
 It is based off the discord.py rewrite library and was created more or less for fun and to add moderation utilities that me or my friends find useful in our servers.
 It is named after and has the icon of the Wheatley Core from Portal 2.
 I did that because I thought it was funny, to be honest.

 Please be aware that this is intended to be compiled with PyInstaller.